scottyab/safetynethelper/README.md

 * Requires Internet permission
 * Google API key for the [Android Device Verification API](https://developer.android.com/training/safetynet/index.html#verify-compat-check)

-##Server Validation
+##Server Validation!!!
-This library is to get you going with SafetyNet attest API.
-For more secure and robust validation you _need_ to include a server-side component for the validation.
+This library was built to get app developers up and going with SafetyNet attest API.
+With skill and time any device based checks can be bypassed.
+This is why the validation should be handled by the server.
+Therefore you should look at implementing more robust and secure validation of the `attest` response via a server-side component.

-* Server creates the initial nonce / request Token
+* App requests the nonce / request token from your server
+* Call `SafetyNet.SafetyNetApi.attest(googleApiClient, requestNonce)
-* Pass the response from SafetyNet API to your server for validation (the same validation check which this library completes)
+* Pass the JWT response from SafetyNet API to your server for validation (the same validation check which this library completes)
-	* Check the nonce is the same
+	* Check the nonce/request token matches the expected value
 	* verify the SafetyNet response is from Google using the Android Device Verification API
 	* verify app package, timestamp, apk and certificate digests

-With skill and time any device based checks can be bypassed.
-This is why the validation should be handled by the server.
-This way at least your server would know if the device (and app installation) was compromised and take appropriate action e.g revoking tokens.
+If verification fails then at least your server would know if the device (and app installation) was compromised and take appropriate action e.g revoking OAUTH tokens.

 ## How to use